KylePFisher/CIST2100/T3/keyResources.md

 * Business management software

 The website/digital storefront requires servers hosting a web service stack such as a LAMP stack.
 These servers will need an OS, web server software, and a database.
 The mobile application will require back-end APIs to display dynamic content and products, as well as process payments, so a web application stack is required here.
-Our mobile developers will also need access to a decent IDE and test environments to develop new updaates to the mobile app.
+Our mobile developers will also need access to a decent IDE and test environments to develop new updates to the mobile app.
 Our logistics service will largely be managed using a transaction processing system such as an inventory management system.
 This system should allow efficient tracking and maintenance of inventory, deliveries, and allow access for support to assist with customer problems.
 Business management software handles the profiles of employees for salaries, punctuality, online personal documents for legal contacts.